laoban-dev/laoban-dev.github.io/docs/laoban/GETTING.STARTED.md

 ## Checking it

-* `laoban validate` should show you any problems with the `laoban.json` and project.details.json` files
+* `laoban validate` should show you any problems with the `laoban.json` and package.details.json` files
-* `laoban projects` should show you all the projects
+* `laoban packages` should show you all the projects
 * `laoban update` will replace the existing package.json files with the ones from the templates
 * `yarn` will install the dependancies
 * `laoban tsc` will compile the typescript